Congressional Budget and Impoundment Control Act of 1974

-The Congressional budget process

 Titles I through IX of the law are also known as the Congressional Budget Act of 1974.

+Congressional budget process

+Titles I through IX of the law are known as the Congressional Budget Act of 1974.
 Title II created the Congressional Budget Office.
-Title III governs the procedures by which Congress annually adopts a budget resolution, a concurrent resolution that is not signed by the President, which sets fiscal policy for the Congress.
+Title III governs the procedures by which Congress annually adopts a budget resolution, a concurrent resolution that is not signed by the president, which sets fiscal policy for the Congress.
 This budget resolution sets limits on revenues and spending that may be enforced in Congress through procedural objections called points of order.
 The budget resolution can also specify that a budget reconciliation bill be written, which the Congress will then consider under expedited procedures.

 Later amendments

 The act has been amended several times, including provisions in the Balanced Budget and Emergency Deficit Control Act of 1985, the Budget Enforcement Act of 1990, and the Balanced Budget Act of 1997.
 The original 1974 legislation, however, remains the basic blueprint for budget procedures today.